ohjon93/Website/README.md

-Website
+Jonathan Oh's Portfolio Website
 =======

-This is a portfolio website of my work and an overall overview of who I am.
+This website displays who I am, the different works I have done, and my resume.